Stonepeople/Intro_to_R/README.md

 ### Chapter 1 - RStudio
   [Chapter 1](https://youtu.be/iUbxpQ9mjEg?t=91) introduces you to R and RStudio and explains how to get set up for the first time, including downloading and running packages.

+  Since writing the first version of this tutorial, a new open source alternative to RStudio has been produced - it's called Positron, and you can find out more about it [here]("https://github.com/posit-dev/positron")

 ### Chapter 2 - setting up (continued)
   [Chapter 2](https://youtu.be/iUbxpQ9mjEg?t=499) continues the setting up of R and RStudio and explains how to set up a project, and why it is best practice to do so.